Rockets News: Carmelo Anthony Talks About Struggle Coming Off The Bench For The First Time

 — New York Post Sports (@nypostsports) October 18, 2018

 Carmelo Anthony’s poor performance isn’t the only thing that should be blamed for the Rockets’ loss to the Pelicans.
-After ranking sixth in the defensive efficiency last season, the Rockets showed one of their worst defensive performances on Wednesday night which can be attributed to the departure of Trevor Ariza, Luc Mbah a Moute, and associate head coach and defensive guru Jeff Bzdelik in the recent offseason.
+After ranking sixth in defensive efficiency last season, the Rockets offered up one of their worst defensive performances on Wednesday night.
+This might be attributed to the departure of Trevor Ariza, Luc Mbah a Moute, and associate head coach and defensive guru Jeff Bzdelik during the recent offseason.

 Anthony believes that the Rockets can learn from their mistakes and perform better on both ends of the floor in the following games.
-In their second game of the 2018-19 NBA season, the Rockets will be facing the Los Angeles Lakers on Saturday night at Staples Center.
+In their second game of the 2018-19 NBA season, the Rockets will be facing the Los Angeles Lakers on Saturday night at the Staples Center.